atropine, hyoscyamine, and scopolamine. These chemicals interfere with one of the chemical messengers (acetylcholine) in the brain and nerves.

 - Dosing considerations for Jimson Weed.

-Do not give jimson weed to children.
+Children: Jimson weed is UNSAFE when taken by mouth or inhaled by children.
 They are more sensitive than adults to the toxic effects of jimson weed.
 Even a small amount can kill them.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.